European-Unified-ID/EUID-docs/docs/overviews/overview-advertisers.md

 The following steps are an example of how an advertiser can integrate with EUID:

-1. The advertiser sends a user’s [personal data](../ref-info/glossary-uid.md#gl-personal-data) to the EUID Operator.
+1. The advertiser sends a user’s <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to the EUID Operator.
 2. The EUID Operator generates and returns a raw EUID and salt bucket ID.
 3. The advertiser stores the EUID and salt bucket ID and sends the EUID-based first-party and third-party audience segments to the DSP.